wp-plugins/postman-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gmail, Hotmail, and Yahoo Mail problems are solved with Postman, the first and only OAuth 2.0-capable SMTP mailer for WordPress.
+Gmail, Hotmail, and Yahoo Mail problems are solved with Postman, the first and only OAuth 2.0-capable SMTP Mailer and Email Log.